Come visit us in beautiful Dallas, Texas, with access to nearby Fort Worth.

 If you have hardware or software problems in the lab, please contact the front desk at (214) 388-5466.

 Dallas Institute of Funeral Service Bookstore is a central hub for College memorabilia and student academic success.
-The College provides all hardback textbooks to students who are on campus and eBooks/hardback textbooks to distant learners – at no cost to the student!
+The College provides all hardback textbooks to students who are on campus and eBooks/hardback textbooks to distant learners.
 The bookstore provides all the textbooks and many class supplies.
 But we’re more than just books, with the College’s merchandise, gifts, logo apparel, school supplies, snacks and more there’s something for everyone.
 As a proponent of academic endeavors on-campus, we play a critical role to our faculty and staff as well.
 Faculty can special order supplement material for their course.
 Those students that are online, the College will mail any book store purchase.

 Please contact the front office at (214) 388-5466 with any questions regarding our Book Store Services.

 Capstone – The online NBE study series provides a substantive review of the doctrine tested to help students pass the National Board Exam.
 Students will have the opportunity to simulate time and exam management under exam-like conditions online.
 While the Capstone is intended to close the knowledge and skills gap between funeral service education and the NBE, it is also designed to help students reach mastery level for skills associated with passing the NBE.
 The online environment includes test questions, videos, tutorials, and much more!